UoB-COMSM0110/2024-group-10/README.md

 ### Player roles:

 #### Scenario 1: Navigate with Ease

----
->"As a player, I want a straightforward and easy-to-understand interface so that I can quickly get started without spending time learning complex operations.
-This will allow me to focus more on enjoying the game and its challenges."
+>*As a player, I want a straightforward and easy-to-understand interface so that I can quickly get started without spending time learning complex operations.
+This will allow me to focus*
----

 #### Scenario 2: Master of Modes

->"As a player, I want to be able to choose between different game modes such as campaign, endless, and speed modes.
-This flexibility allows me to tailor the game experience to my preferences and skill level, enhancing engagement and satisfaction."
+>*As a player, I want to be able to choose between different game modes such as campaign, endless, and speed modes.
+This flexibility allows me to tailor the game experience to my preferences and skill level, enhancing engagement and satisfaction.*
----

 #### Scenario 3: Embrace the Challenge

->"As a player, I expect the game to offer a variety of challenges, including dynamic environments and unpredictable enemy behaviors, which increase the game's depth and replay value."
+>*As a player, I expect the game to offer a variety of challenges, including dynamic environments and unpredictable enemy behaviors, which increase the game's depth and replay value.*
----

 ### Developer Roles:
----

 #### Scenario 1: Interface Optimisation
-> "As a Frontend Developer, I aim to create a user-friendly interface, ensuring players can dive into the game without any hassle."
+> *As a Frontend Developer, I aim to create a user-friendly interface, ensuring players can dive into the game without any hassle.*
----

 #### Scenario 2: Mode Implementation
-> "As a Backend Developer, my goal is to implement various game modes, providing players with diverse gameplay options tailored to their preferences."
+> *As a Backend Developer, my goal is to implement various game modes, providing players with diverse gameplay options tailored to their preferences.*
----

 #### Scenario 3: Challenge Design
-> "As a Game Designer, I'm focused on crafting engaging challenges, from dynamic environments to cunning enemy behaviors, enhancing the game's depth and replayability."
+> *As a Game Designer, I'm focused on crafting engaging challenges, from dynamic environments to cunning enemy behaviors, enhancing the game's depth and replayability.*
----

 **Use case reflection**